Tips for Buying Your First Flamenco Costume

 Please don't wear your skirt floor-skimming, like an evening dress - it may look nice, but you'll only end up catching your shoe in the hem.
 It's much safer to have the skirt finish at ankle level.
 Remember flamenco shoes have tacks in them which can cause a lot more damage than an ordinary high heel!

-Take another look at the photo.
+Take a look at the photo above.
 That blue dress has plenty of material plus two petticoats - but look how high it's flying.
 That's a lot of thigh!
 So dancing in a skirt that's too light and skimpy isn't a good idea.

 So when buying an ordinary skirt to use for flamenco, remember to pick up the hem and move it around when you try it on.
 Look in the mirror and make sure you're not revealing more than you want to!